Last updated on December 2, 2023

 Contact Other Plane | Illustration by Alix Branwyn

 It seems like the concept of a multiverse is becoming more and more prominent in popular culture.
-Two of this year’s biggest movies, the latest Doctor Strange and Everything Everywhere All at Once, focus on this concept.
+Two big movies in one year, focused on this concept, Doctor Strange in the Multiverse of Madness (2022) and Everything Everywhere All at Once (2022).
 The entire MCU is playing into it, and a lot of the DC TV shows are going for it too.
 But this is far from a new concept.

 The multiverse has been around for decades in comics and roleplaying games, and Magic is no stranger to the concept.
 Magic’s story takes place in a Multiverse that’s made up of an almost infinite number of planes, and I’m here to walk you through all the known ones.

 Ready?
 Let's planeswalk away and see what we find!

 Planeswalker's Mischief (Planeshift) | Illustration by Pete Venters

 Planes are the self-contained “universes” that make up the grander Multiverse of MTG.
 Most planes tend to have a defining set of characteristics and particularities that differentiate them from one another.
 These planes exist in some kind of pseudo-physical space, with a void between each of them known as the “Blind Eternities.”